 Whole30 focuses on your overall health and feeling of wellness.
-Making good food choices is the key.
-There’s no need to weigh, measure or count anything.
-Just stick to the Whole30 diet rules for 30 days, eat good food and feel the difference.
+Making tasty food choices is the key.
+There’s no need to weigh, measure, or count anything.
+Just stick to the Whole30 diet rules for 30 days, eat healthy food, and feel the difference.

-You’ll need to know the Whole30 diet rules before you’re ready to start your Whole30 diet and guarantee your weight loss success.
+You won’t focus on weight loss, although that is one of the many benefits of doing a Whole30.
+In fact, you won’t even weigh yourself!
+You’ll need to know the Whole30 diet rules before you’re ready to start your Whole30 diet to guarantee your weight loss success.

 You need to give your body a complete break from health-damaging food, so if you mess up, you start over.
-That means, no “just a little glass of wine” at a get-together.
+That means no “just a little glass of wine” at a get-together.
 If carbs are your downfall, be aware!

 Do Your Homework

 Dining out and attending events where food is served will require some thinking ahead.
 If you take responsibility on Day 1 and use the tools and resources available to you, you will be able to navigate through your Whole30 smoothly.

 Eat Real Food

-Whole30 is full of approved, whole and unprocessed foods.
+Whole30 is full of approved, whole, and unprocessed foods.
 Eat foods with very few ingredients.
 Fill your plate with moderate portions of meat, seafood, and eggs.
 Eat a lot of vegetables.

 Learn to Say “NO” – Don’t Eat What You Don’t Want

 You always have a choice.
-This is a great lesson to learn to keep you on you following all of the Whole30 diet rules and help you make the best choices for you once your Whole30 is over.
+This is a great lesson to learn to keep you following all the Whole30 diet rules and help you make the best choices for you once your Whole30 is over.

 Absolutely No Sugar

-Do not consume sugar or artificial sweetener.
+Do not consume sugar or artificial sweeteners.
 Read labels carefully because sugar is in so many products you may not be aware of.
 For Whole30, sugar means no actual sugar, no honey, agave, no syrups of any kind.

 Some products or recipes will include fruit juice as a stand-alone ingredient or natural sweetener.
 This is the only exception to the Whole30 diet rules.
 However, use only juice with no added sugar.

 No Grains or Legumes

-Grains off limits in Whole30 include (but are not limited to) wheat, rye, barley, oats, corn, rice, bulgur and sprouted grains.
-It also includes those grains considered gluten-free like quinoa, amaranth, and buckwheat.
+Grains off limits in Whole30 include (but are not limited to) wheat, rye, barley, oats, corn, rice, bulgur, and sprouted grains.
+It also includes gluten-free grains, like quinoa, amaranth, and buckwheat.

 Soy Lecithin is added to many foods and needs to be avoided.
 Chickpeas, lentils, and peanuts are included in the legume category, which, sorry, means no peanut butter.

 Although grains and legumes are often part of a healthy or vegetarian diet, they are not nutrient-dense foods.
 They also can prevent the absorption of certain amino acids your body needs to support a healthy immune system.

-Be On The Lookout for Additives
+Be On the Lookout for Additives

-Do not consume the additives carrageenan, MSG or sulfites.
+Do not consume the additives carrageenan, MSG, or sulfites.
 This will be easiest if you are eating whole and unprocessed foods.
-These are additives used to thicken, emulsify, and preserve foods and drinks.
+These additives thicken, emulsify, and preserve foods and drinks.

 Don’t Try to Recreate Favorite Foods as Whole30 Foods

 The same foods that you loved before Whole30 might be the foods that caused you inflammation or triggered you to eat unhealthy in the first place.
-If you try and recreate these foods, even if they are Whole30 “friendly”, you could be sabotaging yourself and you will certainly be missing the point.
+If you try to recreate these foods, even if they are Whole30 “friendly,” you could be sabotaging yourself, and you will certainly be missing the point.

-Stay Off The Scale
+Stay Off the Scale

 No matter how much you want to, DO NOT STEP ON THE SCALE for 30 days.
 Whole30 is about more than weight loss.
-If you focus on your body composition you might miss all of the other changes happening in your body.
+If you focus on your body composition, you might miss all the other changes happening in your body.

 The benefits of Whole30 are worthwhile.
 Don’t get discouraged by the list of NO’s.
 There are good reasons these foods are best eliminated.
-In addition to weight loss, you may see increased energy, improvement in chronic health conditions, clearer skin and no more cravings for your trigger foods!
-That’s a big YES for giving it a try.
+In addition to weight loss, you may see increased energy, improvement in chronic health conditions, clearer skin, and no more cravings for your trigger foods!